thelonious/kld-array-iterators/README.md

 kld-array-iterators
 ===================

-This module is a collection of classes used to iterate over arrays.
+This module is a collection of classes used to iterate over arrays in various ways.
 The provided iterator types are listed below.

 Atomic Iterators
 ----------------
 These iterators work directly with the content of a list of arguments or the elements of an array.

-* Array Iterator - a simple in-order walk of the provided args or array
+* Iterator - a simple in-order walk of the provided args or array
 * Reverse Iterator - a reverse walk of the provided args or array
 * Random Iterator - a random walk of the provided args or array.
 All items are visited once and only once
-* Combination Iterator - a walk of all of the subsets of the provided args or array
+* Subset Iterator - a walk of all of the non-empty subsets of the provided args or array
 * Permutation Iterator - a walk of all permutations of the provided args or array

 Composite Iterators
 -------------------
 These iterators allow composition of other iterators.
 Iterators are provided in the list of aruments or as the elements of an array.

 * Sequence Iterator - walk the list of iterators in the provided args or array.
-Each iterator is visited in order and run to exhaustion
+Each iterator run to exhaustion before advancing to the next in the list.
-* Group Iterator - iterator over a list of iterators, treating the entire group much like a counter.
+* Cross Product Iterator - iterate over a list of iterators, treating the entire group much like a counter.
 This is the cross-product of all iterators in the provided args or array

 Installation
 ============